-Matthew Campbell-Hill is a technology and media consultant and retired GB Athlete with a special interest in emerging technology use and public engagement.
-Matthew has worked across the public, private and third sectors in marketing/sales, media and technology.
+Matthew is a technology and media consultant with a special interest in emerging technology use and public engagement.
+Also competing internationally for GB in Wheelchair Fencing, Matthew has worked across the public, private and third sectors in marketing/sales, media and technology.

-He is a successful sportsman having competed for Great Britain for 3 years in Wheelchair Fencing, winning two World Cup Medals, including as Captain of the Men’s Sabre Team.
+He is a successful sportsman having competed Internationally for Great Britain for 5 years in Wheelchair Fencing, winning two World Cup Medals, including as Captain of the Men’s Sabre Team.
 Outside his own sport he is a keen supporter of motorsport, rugby, cricket and football.